-- 8. Don't lower into areas where visibility is obscured unless someone else is guiding the operation. - 9.
-Use common sense at all times when operating a hoist. - 10.
-Do not operate if direction of hook travel is not the same as indicated on button being pushed. - 11.
-Do not operate unless hook travel limit devices function.
+- 6. Before raising a load, always check to see that it is held securely in the hook or sling chains, etc. Raise the load only until the load chain is taut and then double check the rigging before continuing to raise the load. - 7.
+Do not stand beneath a load!
+Do not move a load in such a manner as to endanger personnel. - Don't lower into areas where visibility is obscured unless someone else is guiding the operation. - 9.
+Use common sense at all times when operating a hoist. - Do not operate if direction of hook travel is not the same as indicated on button being pushed. - Do not operate unless hook travel limit devices function.
 Test without load each shift. - 12.
-Do not operate when hoist is not centered over load. - 13.
-Do not operate if chain is not seated properly in sprockets or sheave grooves. - 14.
+Do not operate when hoist is not centered over load. - Do not operate if chain is not seated properly in sprockets or sheave grooves. - 14.
 Do not operate damaged or malfunctioning hoist.